mbak77/mangopayDemo/README.md

 `npx playwright test ./tests/` - if you want run all the tests at once

-`npx playwright test ./tests/<testFile> --project=chromium --headed` - add following parameters to run headed tests on 1 browser only
+`--project=chromium` - add parameter to run tests on 1 browser only

+`--headed`- add parameter to run tests in headed mode

+Example command: `npx playwright test ./tests/googleMaps.spec.js --headed --project=chromium`

 ### Report